persefy/u3_react_states_lab/README.md

 ## Requirements
 - 50 States mapped into a list/index route, with each state clickable to navigate to a show/details route that shows more information about the state from the JSON file
-- Using the React Router to create a dynamic route that will work for all 50 states
+- Use the React Router to create a dynamic route that will work for all 50 states
+- Where will UseEffect, UseState, UseParams, and UseNavigate be needed through your app?